dbt-labs/jaffle-shop-template/README.md

 ## Local development

 This project is optimized for running in a container.
-If you'd like to use it locally you'll need to follow the instructions below.
+If you'd like to use it locally outside of container you'll need to follow the instructions below.

 1. Create a python virtual environment and install the dependencies.